-The future of an untapped market for healthcare.
+The proposal offers 21 principles for prior-authorization requirements.
 By Christine Kern, contributing writer

 There are a number of issues and trends impacting the healthcare industry that should be of particular note for home health providers as the push to provide better care to more individuals continues.